nobel anouncement

 THE YORK DISPATCH is a morning newspaper serving the people of York County, Pennsylvania.
 The paper is printed in a broadsheet format and published Monday through Friday, with the exception of certain holidays.

-Founded in 1876 as The Evening Dispatch, it is the oldest newspaper still published in York County, Pennsylvania.
+Founded in 1876 as THE EVENING DISPATCH, it is the oldest newspaper still published in York County, Pennsylvania.

 the york dispatch 28 june 1963 hattie carroll front cover

 the york dispatch 28 june 1963 hattie carroll front cover The main incident described in the song took place in the early hours of February 9, 1963, at the white tie Spinsters' Ball at the Emerson Hotel in Baltimore.
 Using a toy cane, Zantzinger drunkenly assaulted at least three of the Emerson Hotel workers: a bellboy, a waitress, and -at about 1:30 in the morning of the 9th- Carroll, a 51-year-old barmaid.
 Carroll "had borne 10 children" (at least according to the song) and was president of a black social club.
-According to a 1991 story in The Washington Post, Carroll was the mother of nine children.

 Already drunk before he got to the Emerson Hotel that night, the 6'2" Zantzinger had assaulted employees at Eager House, a prestigious Baltimore restaurant, with the same cane.
 The cane was a 25-cent toy.
 At the Spinsters' Ball, he called a 30-year-old waitress a "nigger" and hit her with the cane; she fled the room in tears.
 Moments later, after ordering a bourbon that Carroll did not bring immediately, Zantzinger cursed her, called her a "nigger", then "you black son of a bitch", and struck her on the shoulder and across the head with the cane.
 In the words of the court notes: "He asked for a drink and called her 'a black bitch', and 'black s.o.b'.
 She replied, 'Just a moment' and started to prepare his drink.
 After a delay of perhaps a minute, he complained about her being slow and struck her a hard blow on her shoulder about half-way between the point of her shoulder and her neck."
 She handed him his drink.
 After striking Carroll, he attacked his own wife, knocking her to the groundand hitting her with his shoe.